chrishare/anki/IT/kubernetes.md

 %

 These are node components, which run on each node that can have pods and containers deployed.
-Container Runtime - e.g. Docker.
+1. Container Runtime - e.g. Docker.
 The container tech that manages the kernel, namespace, etc, that lets workloads run on the node with separation.
-Other options include runc and rkt.
+Other options include CRI-O and containerd.
 These implement a OCI (Open Container Initiative) specs that say how containers must work.
-Kubelet - The bridge to the control plan / master components.
-Receives manifests of workload requirements from the control plane, and is tasked with enforcing these on the local node. kube-proxy - Proxies requests to the correct container on the local node.
+2. Kubelet - The bridge to the control plan / master components.
+Receives manifests of workload requirements from the control plane, and is tasked with enforcing these on the local node.
+3. kube-proxy - Proxies requests to the correct container on the local node.
 Manages some network isolation and load balancing too.

 ## Kubernetes Abstractions